Canada’s Feminist International Assistance Policy

 - environment and climate action focusing on adaptation and mitigation, as well as on water management;

-- inclusive governance, including democracy, human rights and the rule of law; and
+- inclusive governance, including democracy, human rights, the rule of law and good governance; and

 - peace and security, by promoting inclusive peace processes and combatting gender-based violence.